pUrGe12/TerminAI/Sequencer/README.md

 What works:

 - [x] Broadcaster is able to query the database and send history.
-- [ ] It is not adding the right stuff to history tho.
-Fix that.
-- [ ] Also, its not really broadcasting.
-Check out [breakout](./BreakoutGPT/breakout.py) to see how to do this simultaneous on different threads.
 - [x] The client is able to receive history and the prompts.
-- [ ] The client gets the right things from history (that is, the GPT doesn't need ID and all).
-The definition of right things has changed.
-Fix this.
+- [x] The client gets the right things from history.
-- [ ] The broadcaster is able to add to the database based on the response from the client.
-The code is there.
-Just add the correct things.
+- [x] The broadcaster is able to add to the database based on the response from the client.
 - [x] Establish comms with [endpoint](../Backend_endpoint/commsBack.py)

 ---